WilliamRagstad/vscode-docthis/README.md

 [![Build Status](https://travis-ci.org/oouo-diogo-perdigao/vscode-docthis.svg?branch=master)](https://travis-ci.org/oouo-diogo-perdigao/vscode-docthis)
 [![Paypal Donations](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://paypal.me/williamragstad)

 **William's Document This** is a Visual Studio Code extension that automatically generates detailed JSDoc comments for both TypeScript and JavaScript files.
+Resumed development with the latest updates, fixes and enhancements.
 It is based on an old extension that is popular but outdated and has some room for improvement.

 ## Demo
 ![Demo](images/demo.gif)